 Millennium welcomes review articles which interrogate recent, exciting work done in International Relations theory and related fields, as well as particular areas of recent literature in need of development.
 We encourage potential authors to carefully consider the following guidelines.
 NB: Final decisions rest with the editorial team, and fulfillment of these criteria does not guarantee publication.

-- Please note that we do not publish book reviews.
+- Please note that Millennium does not publish unsolicited book reviews.
 There are many excellent book review sections in other journals, and these are important for the scholarly community.
 The review articles published by Millennium are different in that they go beyond evaluating the works in question.
 This means that the books under review should not be treated as an end in themselves, but should rather be seen as an opportunity to develop an original argument that goes beyond the immediate concerns of the reviewed books.

 - Review articles go through the same peer review process as full-length articles and are held to the same scholarly standards.

 - Review articles should assess between three to five recently published academic works which share a common theme and/or debate, and collectively represent an emerging dialogue.
 A list of books available can be found here.
 Please note that Millennium will not necessarily publish review articles on all these titles, especially if they do not meet the criteria laid out before.
 Other recent books not on our list may be considered, but please note that we might not be able to provide you with a copy of these.